 Mon–Thu: 8:30 a.m.–5 p.m.

 Abdominoplasty, often called a tummy tuck, is one of the most requested procedures among Dr. Mark Freeman’s patients.
 He understands that today’s media is full of “six-pack abs” and flat waistlines, but the truth is that many people can never achieve a toned tummy with exercise and dieting alone.
-Men and women often visit Dr. Freeman seeking a tummy tuck from Idaho Falls and Pocatello, Idaho, and Jackson, Wyoming, as well as other areas throughout the Rockies.
+Men and women often visit Dr. Freeman seeking a tummy tuck from Idaho Falls, Pocatello, and Boise, Idaho, and Jackson Hole, Wyoming, as well as other areas throughout the Rockies.

 A tummy tuck can often correct what years of diet and exercise have been unable to do in only a few hours.
 For those who have nearly given up on exercise, a tighter tummy often kick-starts them into a more active lifestyle.
 Not only can a slim waistline free from excess sagging skin give you a newfound sense of self-confidence, but it can also open a whole new realm of possibilities for your closet.
 Instead of or in addition to a tummy tuck, many patients choose liposuction to further improve their body contour.

 Considering Body Contouring Cosmetic Surgery?

 There are two main issues to think about when addressing the stomach.
 The first is the laxity of the skin and fatty layer overlying the abdominal muscles.
 While the muscles beneath may be tight and firm, it is quite common to acquire redundant or loose skin over the waistline, especially after weight loss or pregnancy.
 To make matters worse, stretch marks often develop and the belly button becomes distorted.
 Skin types vary from person to person, and those with less elasticity often find it impossible to get the skin to snap back into position.

 Mark E. Freeman, MD